su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Laminar_Flat_Plate.md

 ### Problem Setup

-This problem will solve the for the incompressible flow over the flat plate with the following conditions that are set to match the Reynolds number of 1301233.166 for a plate length of 0.3048 m (1 ft) from the compressible tutorial:
+This problem will solve for the incompressible flow over the flat plate with the following conditions that are set to match the Reynolds number of 1301233.166 for a plate length of 0.3048 m (1 ft) from the compressible tutorial:
 - Density (constant) = 1.13235 kg/m^3
 - Inlet Velocity Magnitude = 69.1687 m/s
 - Inlet Flow Direction, unit vector (x,y,z) = (1.0, 0.0, 0.0)